 His passions in life are his love for his family and the beautiful game of soccer.
 A fierce “Gooner” at heart (a supporter of the professional soccer club Arsenal FC in London, England), Brian enjoys giving back to the sport that has provided so much for him.
 He is the Director of Player Development and Academies as well as a head coach at Gainesville Soccer Alliance where he enjoys not only coaching his own children, but gets to grow and teach the greatest sport ever to over 1,200 local children.

 Melissa joined the UF staff in 1991 as an Assistant, for the Accident Prevention officer for EH&S. Since, working for EH&S she has moved to several departments over the years to help further her skills and knowledge of the University.
-She came to Physical Plant Division in 2010 and started working for the Architecture / Engineering (A/E) Department and received the Sr. Fiscal Assistant position in 2011.
+She came to Facilities Services in 2010 and started working for the Architecture / Engineering (A/E) Department and received the Sr. Fiscal Assistant position in 2011.
 In 2013 the A/E Department merged with Facilities Planning & Construction which became the UF Planning, Design & Construction Division and in 2015 was reclassified to an Administrative Assistant I.

 Dan's responsibilities as a contract administrtor include procurement activity and invoice processing for the projects administered by PDC.
 He started working with the university in August of 1989.